 Age: 18 months and older.

-You will need some tape, colored paper, and a few non-breakable lightweight toys.
+Grab some painter’s tape or masking tape, colored paper, and lightweight toys.

 3. Snow Dough